How to Care for Houseplants

 - Water the plant thoroughly before you start.

-- Select a pot just one or two sizes bigger than the existing one and put a layer of Potting Mix into the new pot.
+- Select a pot just one or two sizes bigger than the existing one and put a layer of compost into the new pot.

 - Knock the plant out of the existing pot and place the rootball into the new one.

-- Fill the space around the rootball with Potting Mix Root Boosting Compost and lightly firm.
+- Fill the space around the rootball with compost and lightly firm.

 - Water thoroughly to settle the compost, and then place out of direct sunlight for a few days.

 If you don’t want the plant to get bigger, trim off some of the outer roots at stage 3 and and gently scrape off some of the compost.
-Repot with fresh Potting Mix into the original pot.
+Repot with fresh compost into the original pot.

 This growing medium is enriched with all the essential nutrients and trace elements to sustain strong, healthy growth for up to 8 weeks, depending on the vigour of the plant.
 After this regular feeding with a good houseplant fertiliser is important, such as ready-to-use plant food or, for long-term feeding, continuous release plant food.

 Top dressing is ideal for plants that are too big for you to move or which you would rather not disturb.
-All you do is carefully remove the top inch or two of old compost and replace with fresh Potting Mix Root Boosting Compost and water well.
+All you do is carefully remove the top inch or two of old compost and replace with fresh compost and water well.